CSC207-UofT/course-project-gitgarden/README.md

-> Note: please refer to the `working_ui` branch for this submission.
+> Note: please refer to the `working_ui` branch for phase 1 submission.
 The `main` branch contains experimental code for phase 2.

 # CURRENT - Project Phase 1